 Aside from a growing belly, you may notice other changes in your body now that you are pregnant.
 One thing you may notice is the loss of urine when you are not trying to urinate.
 Loss of bladder control, also called

-Urine is stored in your bladder, which is an organ located in your pelvis.
+Urine is stored in your bladder, which is an organ located in the pelvis.
 The muscles of the pelvis help keep your bladder in place.
 When you urinate, urine travels from your bladder and out of your body through a tube called the urethra.
 Ring-like muscles (sphincter muscles) keep the urethra closed so urine does not pass until you are ready to urinate.
+Muscles at the end of the urethra (sphincter muscles) and in the pelvic floor also help to hold back urine.

-The weight of a baby in your belly and the act of giving birth may cause your pelvic muscles to stretch and weaken.
+The weight of a baby in your belly and the act of giving birth will put pressure on your bladder and may cause your pelvic muscles to stretch and weaken.
 This causes your bladder to sag, and your urethra to stretch.
 Nerves can also be damaged.
-It is this damage to muscles and nerves that can cause bladder control problems.
+It is this damage to muscles and nerves that can cause bladder control problems to persist.

 are one type of pelvic floor muscle exercise.